 Virginians rely on Emergency Medical Services (EMS) personnel to respond to the call for help and to provide quality prehospital care during their greatest time of need.
-National EMS Week is May 17– 23, 2020.
-EMS for Children Day, May 20, focuses on the pediatric patient and the specialized care required when providing treatment for them.
+National EMS Week is May 16 – 22, 2021.
+EMS for Children Day, May 19, focuses on the pediatric patient and the specialized care required when providing treatment to them.

-There is a heightened level of stress that comes along with being a first responder, and especially during a pandemic response!
-We want to remind emergency responders that if they are in need of help, please “make the call.”
+This past year has been tough!
+Responding to the pandemic has required a lot of strength, determination and resolve, but we want to remind emergency responders that if they are in need of help, please “make the call.”
 During 2018 to 2019, our research discovered that 3 out of every 5 EMS providers in Virginia believed they experienced burnout, traumatic stress, depression, post-traumatic stress disorder, suicidal tendencies or some combination of all of these.

 National EMS Week will feature a theme for each day of this special week.
 Learn more about EMS Week at: www.acep.org/emsweek.
-Download a copy of the planning guide at: EMS Week 2020 – Ready Today, Preparing for Tomorrow.
+Download a copy of the planning guide at: EMS Week 2021 – This is EMS: Caring for Our Communities.

 - Monday is “Education Day” to highlight both public education programs and EMS provider education;